2024 Melbourne synagogue attack

-On 6 December 2024, at approximately 4:10 am local time, an arson terrorist attack took place at the Adass Israel Synagogue of Melbourne in Ripponlea, a suburb of Melbourne, Australia.
+On 6 December 2024, at approximately 4:10 am local time, an arson attack took place at the Adass Israel Synagogue of Melbourne in Ripponlea, a suburb of Melbourne, Australia.
 The resulting fire injured one member of the synagogue and caused significant damage to the building.
-Investigation of the attack was assigned to the Australian Federal Police's counter-terrorism unit.
 On 9 December 2024, Victoria Police stated the incident was being treated as a terrorist attack.
+The investigation of the attack was assigned to the Joint Counter-Terrorism Team consisting of the Australian Federal Police, Victoria Police and the Australian Security Intelligence Organisation.
 The perpetrators of the attack reportedly used an accelerant and followed by spreading that throughout the interior of the building with a broom before lighting the accelerant fluid.

-On 26 August 2025, Australian Prime Minister Anthony Albanese announced that ASIO have determined Iran was involved in planning the attack.
+On 26 August 2025, Australian Prime Minister Anthony Albanese announced that ASIO have determined Iran was allegedly involved in planning the attack.
 The attack was one of multiple 2024 Iranian operations inside Australia.

 Background

+Adass Israel Synagogue

+The targeted synagogue in the December 2024 attack was the Orthodox Adass Israel Synagogue of Melbourne, located in Ripponlea, Victoria.
+It was built in 1965, designed by Ernest Fooks, and opened on 19 September 1965.
+It is part of the Adass Israel Congregation, a Jewish group in Melbourne that traces its origins to a split in the Elwood Talmud Torah Hebrew Congregation in 1939/1940.
+Some of its early members were boys and men who had been sent to Australia by the British on the infamous Dunera in 1941.

+According to Philip Zajac, President of the Jewish Community Council of Victoria, the Adass Israel congregation is apolitical with regards to the State of Israel.

+When the sounding electoral boundaries were reviewed, (Note: a non-partisan process in Australia, under the Australian Electoral Commission.) one of the discussion papers presented stated that "Adass Israel’s political interests differ considerably in many ways" compared to neighbouring Jewish communities in Melbourne, and "Of particular note is the non-Zionist nature of the Adass Israel community; indeed it has ties to groups that are openly anti-Zionist".

+The Synagogue was previously vandalised in 1989, and it was severely damaged in an arson attack on 1 January 1995.

 The synagogue had last been the subject of an arson in 1995, in which all the Torah scrolls were kept safe from the fire.
 In that case, police did not find any evidence that antisemitism or racism motivated the crime.